Skip to content ↓

 • Planning

-• Drafting and revisiting
+• Drafting and revising

 • Editing

-• Publishing (Completed routinely in Years 5 and 6 and when applicable in Years 3 and 4)
+• Publishing (completed routinely in Years 5 and 6 and when applicable in Years 3 and 4)

 Short term